adrenaline0206/bitcoin-web-wallet/README.md

 ## Overview

-This application was created to join Bitbank(simple web application using bitcore-lib).
+This application was created to join bitbank(simple web application using bitcore-lib).

 ## Setting